dntoll/1DV608/Assignment1.md

  * enquired some strategies for problem solving and debugging without debugger.

 ##Rules
-Assignment one is an individual assignment, you are not allowed to copy or share complete solutions from or with other students.
+Assignment one is an individual assignment, you are not allowed to copy or share solutions from or with other students.

 ##CSQUIZ
 Assignment 1 is done in the online editor CSQUIZ.